viewstools/docs/README.md

 of it.
 We'll be open sourcing more apps soon to showcase different uses of Views.

-## What is it?
+## What is Views, exactly?
 Views is a simplified front-end language to describe user interfaces (UI) and their interactions (UX).

-Its main goal is to allow non technical people to be able to contribute to the final product in a direct way.
+Views compiles to production quality Javascript.

-Does this mean that Views replaces tools like Illustrator, Invision, Sketch or the good ol' pen and paper?
-Kind of.
-You can still start your process in whatever makes you happier.
-Funnily enough, both, developers and designers tend to draw blocks in a way or another that represent how their application will work in logical terms.
-So whatever helps you get started, please, keep on doing it and transition to Views as you see fit.
+Does this mean that Views replaces tools like Illustrator, InVision, Sketch or the good old pen and paper?
+Only for those who want their interfaces to become functional and fully interactive during the design process.

-In our experience, we've found that the sooner we get into it, we had a better chance at delivering something that our users really wanted and are able to completely avoid the misunderstandings that come from working in a vacuum for too long.

-## Why Views?
-I'll be honest with you, we made Views for us 😜.
-The amount of time we spent handing designs off and waiting for them to be real was ridiculous so we figured we may as well do something about it.

-So, yeah, Views means that designers, as well as developers, code.

-Coding helps you understand how the platform you're building for works.

-Developers are happy coding.
-However, whether designers should code or not, is a topic that's kind of hot nowadays in the industry with all sort of points of view on it.
-We think that they should, but maybe not in the way we know code today.

-Whether you pick HTML and CSS, React, Vue, Angular, Ember, Web Components, Svelte, or whatever other take at writing your app, there's a lot to learn for a newcomer.
-Designers in particular with all the other things they have to do while building a product, don't have tonnes of time to spare.
-They have to use it wisely.
+In our experience, the sooner we get a fully functional application in front of real users the better is the quality of testing data.

+## Views is a knowledge transfer platform!
+The value of cross-functional teams is very well known to Growth Hacking community and it's explained well in this book [Hacking Growth: Fastest Growing Companies Breakout](https://www.amazon.com/Hacking-Growth-Fastest-Growing-Companies-Breakout/dp/045149721X)

+Views helps build fast experiments that can be expanded to fully featured products and don't end-up thrown away after testing, like it's in a case of prototypes.

+Every team that introduced non-technical members using Views on an early stage of product development noticed massive spikes in productivity, motivation, and cross-domain knowledge transfer.

+_We learn the best from each other and on the job_

+Because Views syntax, composition, state and logic concepts are much easier to grasp non-technical team members have less barriers to start writing code.

-_We think that the code we write should be beautiful, meaningful, and simple._
+_We think that the code we write should be beautiful, meaningful, and simple_

-Views sets us is free from unnecessary punctuation and indentation, letting us focus on what matters the most: how we describe our application.

-When you look at the code you can even think about it as a properties panel in Sketch or Illustrator if you like.

 ## Using Views in your project
 For now, Views morphs to the web and desktop through React DOM and to iOS and